THE GOOD HAIRCARE ROUTINE

 BE GENTLE

-Treat both with care.
+Treat both with care!

-BREAK UP WITH SULFATE SURFACTANTS & SILICONES
+BREAK UP WITH SULFATE SURFACTANTS

-RENASCENCE SHAMPOO
+RENASCENCE SHAMPOO (Discover)

 1. Brush your hair to detangle before wetting the hair.
 To avoid breakage and cuticle damage, start detangling from the tips, not from the roots.

-4. Lather the shampoo in your palms before applying to your scalp.
+3. Lather the shampoo in your palms before applying to your scalp.
 Focus on massaging your scalp (where sebum and dirt build up), not the ends.
 Be gentle when massaging to avoid damaging your hair.

-5. Rinse your hair thoroughly with lukewarm water, ensuring all foam is removed.
+4. Rinse your hair thoroughly with lukewarm water, ensuring all foam is removed.

 WATER TEMPERATURE